jasminkareem/jasminkareem.github.io/_pages/teaching.md

 ## Social Network Analysis at Leiden University
 * **Years:** 2022
 * **Role:** TA
-* **Description:** As a master student, I helped grade and supervise groups in their projects where they reproduced a paper in the network analysis field.
+* **Description:** As a master student, I helped grade and supervise groups in their projects where they reproduced a paper in the network analysis field (see: https://liacs.leidenuniv.nl/~takesfw/SNACS/index2022.html).
 I also helped TA the [online course at King's College London on Network Analysis.](https://liss-dtp.ac.uk/wp-content/uploads/2023/09/LISS238-Social-Network-Analysis-_-TP.pdf)